 Q. I have been to places where the Aesthetician did not wear gloves when they did my Brazilian Wax is that normal?

 A. I would like to say that it's not normal however I have worked in places where I have seen it done and I can say I have been totally grossed out!
 I have healthcare background so my knowledge of communicable diseases and cross contamination is very extensive so I treat everyone as if they have a disease and that is how it should be done industry wide for client safety and personal safety!
-Unfortunately there are no laws on the books for us that state that we have to wear gloves when performing these services they assume that all should have common sense on the matter and unfortunately that is not the case.
-But even though state cosmetology board does not have a glove up law it is in fact an OSHA LAW!
-So if you go to some place where the Aesthetician/Waxer is not wearing gloves especially in the Below the Belt Waxing Service walk out, because if they don't glove up for you, just assume they don't for anyone else and that puts YOU AT RISK!
+Unfortunately there are no laws on the books for us that state that we have to wear gloves when performing these services they assume that all should have common sense on the matter and unfortunately that is not the case. !
+So if you go to some place where the Aesthetician/Waxer is not wearing gloves or only wears 1 glove especially in the Below the Belt Waxing Service walk out, because if they don't glove up for you, just assume they don't for anyone else and that puts YOU AT RISK!

 Q. I'm Pregnant Can I get waxed?